What We Do > Business Translation and Plain Language Consultancy

 While consistency is to be applauded, international messages poorly translated often have an alienating effect in Brazil.
 We’ve lost count of the number of lost cultural references and ‘anglicisms’ in Portuguese, we’ve seen in translated PR materials.
 As Brazilian journalists are keen on saying, for it to work in Brazil, you need to ‘tropicalise’ your story!

-Rather than simply providing a word-for-word translation service in Brazil, Sherlock Communications expertly examine the way you communicate with stakeholders, looking at what works and what does not – and help you make it better, clearer and more effective in both English and Brazilian Portuguese.
+Rather than simply providing a word-for-word translation service, Sherlock Communications expertly examines the way you communicate with stakeholders, looking at what works and what does not – and helps you make it better, clearer and more effective in English, Spanish and Portuguese.

 We believe in Plain Language Consultancy, providing a best-practice evaluation of your brand’s English and Portuguese language communications.
 Across owned media channels – social and web – and corporate documentation, we methodically assess how well you come across to your audience.
 The lessons learned from measuring your communications against leading competitors will help inform the PR, corporate communications and content marketing strategy that we can then provide.